ffakih5/Travelmate/README.md

 ## Credits
-The search icon, bookmark icon and trash icon are from https://fontawesome.com/ The images are from https:
+The search icon, bookmark icon and trash icon are from https://fontawesome.com/ The images are from https://blush.design/